Skillial/LBYARCH-Programming-Project-2/README.md

 By using the percenatage change formula, SASM is faster than C by 84.32% for 2<sup>20</sup>, 83.38% for 2<sup>24</sup>, and 85.04% for 2<sup>28</sup>, with an average of 84.25%.
 Furthermore, the size of the input does not affect the speed of the function.
 ### Release mode
 ![Results for Release Mode](Results/Release.png)
 In release mode, the C function runs faster than the external x86-64 function for all three input sizes.
-In release mode, the compiler removes all debugging information and fully optimizes C code.
+In release mode, the compiler removes all debugging information and fully optimizes the code.
 This can be seen [here](https://learn.microsoft.com/en-us/visualstudio/debugger/how-to-set-debug-and-release-configurations?view=vs-2022)
 |         | 2<sup>20</sup>      | 2<sup>24</sup>      | 2<sup>28</sup>   |
 |---------|-----------|-----------|-----------|
 | C       | 2.57      | 45.47     | 641.00    |
 | SASM    | 2.67      | 48.80     | 648.80    |

 With the percentage change formula, SASM is slower than C by 3.89% for 2<sup>20</sup>, 7.32% for 2<sup>24</sup>, and 1.22% for 2<sup>28</sup>, with an average of 84.25%.
 Similarly with debug mode, the size of the input does not affect the speed of the function.

+Overall, code written in assembly runs faster in debug mode, but in release mode, where optimization comes into play, assembly runs slower.
 ## Authors
 Jean Cabrera
 Bentley Lu